ninjadevtrack/allhereus/.gitlab/merge_request_templates/feature.md

 # Are tests updated?

+# Did you test it?

-# How to I test it?
+# How do I test it?

 # Where should the reviewer start?